GlaiChen/p4lang_memcached_load_balancer/README.md

 9. Now stop capturing s1-eth1, and start capturing s1-eth3. <br/>
    Repeat step 7, with any odd key you like "xxxx1-xxxx9" and now you should see the packets in s1-eth3 as well:  <br/><br/>
    <img src="/examples/send_key01_wireshark_eth3.png"><br/><br/>
-10. Likewise, requests for other (existing) keys should yield the corresponding values from the corresponding server, based on the policy above. <br/>
+10. Likewise, requests for other (existing) keys should yield the corresponding values from the corresponding server, <br/>based on the policy above. <br/>
     Repeat steps 7 && 9 with new terms:
     - Start capturing s1-eth2 <br/>
     - Send even keys (xxxx0-xxxx8) / other keys which aren't odd keys. <br/>